Stackclash/5e-vault/5. Mechanics/Objects/Cannon.md

 aliases: ["Cannon"]
 ---
 # Cannon
-%%-- Embedded content starts on the next line. --%% *Source: Dungeon Master's Guide p.
+*Source: Dungeon Master's Guide p.
 255*

 A cannon uses gunpowder to propel heavy balls of cast iron through the air at destructive speeds.
 In a campaign without gunpowder, a cannon might be an arcane device built by clever gnomes or wizardly engineers.